BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Add_Edit_Workload.md

 5. Any data used in the workload ( example : images , input textFiles , input sound files etc) should be placed in data/ folder

+6. Please follow the [Measurment Methodology](TODO : add url to /Harness/assets/measurment_method.pdf) and [Result Caluculation](TODO : add url to /Harness/assets/result_calculation.pdf) to obtain a workload result.

-6. Call the result API in harness to generate the workload result from your script file after running the workload.
+7. Call the result API in harness to generate the workload result from your script file after running the workload.
   API ==> [resultapi.py](TODO : add the url to "createResultJson" method in /Harness/resultsapi.py)

-7. Verify if it works
+8. Verify if it works

 ```
 cd AIXPRT/Harness